 If you’re trying to catch the attention of inspiring beauty writers or recruiters at your favorite magazine, they’re not going to notice you if you just write the same articles that everyone else does, so look for ways that you can be unique.

 Is there a new makeup brand that no one’s talking about?
 Could you speak to an upcoming beauty influencer who has an inspiring story that no one else is talking to?
 Do you have an interesting angle on a story that no one else has thought of?

 Think of the last time you read a really great beauty article.
 What was it about the article that made it so memorable?
-Did it introduce you to a new product, or make you think a completely different way about your favourite makeup brand?
+Did it introduce you to a new product or make you think a completely different way about your favorite makeup brand?

 If you can figure out what it is about the articles that make them stand out, you can start to think about how you can take the same approach with your work and make your writing more impactful and memorable.

-For every beauty article, you read online or in print, know that hours of research has probably gone into making the article happen.
-Not only did the writer have to fully test out a product in order to give a full review, but they also had to do research into the ingredients, the brand, the formula, packaging etc. so that they could provide readers with a truly informational article.
+For every beauty article you read online or in print, know that hours of research have probably gone into making the article happen.
+Not only did the writer have to fully test out a product in order to give a full review, but they also had to do research into the ingredients, the brand, the formula, packaging, etc. so that they could provide readers with a truly informational article.

 Although you may want to focus on creating relationships with writers and magazines, don’t ignore the importance of relationships with beauty brands.

 Don’t be afraid to reach out to your favorite brands on social media or through email to introduce yourself.
 Although they may not help you get a regular column in Vogue, they could send you products before they launch so you can be the first to review them, or they could let you be the first to know about new launches.